-Wether you use your garden to grow flowers and vegetables or you have a lawn, it is crucial to know the exact pH and nutrient composition of the soil on your property.
+Whether you use your garden to grow flowers and vegetables or you have a lawn, it is crucial to know the exact pH and nutrient composition of the soil on your property.
 This information not only helps with healthy crop production, but it is also useful in identifying the right plants for your area.
 For these reasons, it is advisable to conduct soil testing before investing in plants and landscaping services.

 Soil testing is a procedure that seeks to establish the level of the acidity or alkalinity of your soil (pH), as well as the type and concentration of nutrients in it.
 That said, it is not a simple process.
 It involves several specific procedures and elements to ensure that it is thorough and exhaustive.

 Some of the places where you can get your soil tested include specialized landscaping companies, private labs, local agricultural extension offices, garden centers, etc. Before anything, you must take a soil sample.

 You will need a tool, such as a shovel or a soil probe, when collecting samples from your soil.
 The sample should be from between five to seven inches into the ground, and more importantly, free of grass, stones, and other debris.
 Also, you should pick several samples from different areas of your lawn or garden to get more accurate results.
 Since most labs prefer dealing with dry soil, you have to expose the samples to the sun for at least 24 hours.